krateoplatformops/azuredevops-provider-kog-chart/README.md

 Other resources (`TeamProject`, `Queue`, `Environment`, etc.) can be managed using the [Krateo Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) and referenced by the resources managed by this chart.
 For example, you can create a `PipelinePermission` resource that references an `Environment` resource created by the Azure DevOps Provider (classic).
 > [!NOTE]
 > These references are "by id" or other Azure DevOps resource identifiers but not Kubernetes-native.
 Meaning that the `PipelinePermission` resource will reference the `Environment` by its `id`, not by a Kubernetes resource name and namespace.
 Said `id` can be found in the `status` field of the `Environment` resource created by the Krateo Azure DevOps Provider (classic).
-An example on how to reference resource in this way is available in the [Lookup function example](#lookup-function-example) section below.
+An example on how to reference resource in this way is available in the [Lookup functions example](#lookup-functions-example) section below.

 Therefore the overall scenario is the following:
 - You should use the Krateo Azure DevOps Provider (classic) to manage resources that are not supported by this chart, such as `TeamProject`, `Queue`, `Environment`, etc.